binpash/pash/evaluation/eval_script/README.md

 - Move this to a private gist and add the keys.

-- Is the docker image pash:latest?
-No, Docker images update automatically on each new release.
-I could try updating them manually
+- Have the correct image of the docker image in the local installation section (pash:latest is main and not the correct branch).

 - Make a new branch with these fixes (called osdi22) and freeze it.
 We can then merge this branch to `future`.
 Once we do that, we also need to fix links to the `fixes` branch to point to the new branch.

 - In general check all links once we are done.
 This will be a gist so relative links won't work.

-- **Thurston:** Check that the link/description of the parsing library are OK.
+- **TODO: Thurston** Check that the link/description of the parsing library are OK.

 This artifact covers the `PaSh-JIT`'s main functionality and key contributions as presented in the OSDI paper.
 Here is the table of contents of this README file: